-While this planning process has contributed to the development of this report and strengthened crossagency communication, it is important to note that there are many ongoing cross-agency, public-private efforts to support a high-quality, accountable birth-through-third-grade approach.
-For example, the NC Pathways to Grade-Level Reading, spearheaded by the North Carolina Early Childhood Foundation, is a partnership among the State's early learning and education, public agency, policy, philanthropic and business leaders to define a common vision, shared measures of success and coordinated strategies that support children's optimal development beginning at birth and lead to reading proficiency in third grade.
+The planning process contributed to the development of this report and strengthened cross-agency communication.
+It is also important to note that there are many ongoing cross-agency, public-private efforts to support a high-quality, accountable birth through third grade approach.
+For example, the NC Pathways to Grade-Level Reading, spearheaded by the North Carolina Early Childhood Foundation, is a partnership among the state's early learning and development public agencies, policymakers, and philanthropic and business leaders to define a common vision, shared measures of success and coordinated strategies that support children's optimal development beginning at birth and lead to reading proficiency in third grade.